DawidWolinski/e-commerce-api/README.md

 **Filters**

-Results can be filtered based on any attribute of a specific item, except its ID.
+Results can be filtered based on any attribute of an item, except its ID.
 For example when querying products, the following attributes can be used as filters: "name", "price", "seller_id", "category", "new" and "posted_at".

 For example, to find products named "Wardrobe", the request would be: https://api-online-shopping.herokuapp.com/products?name=Wardrobe